 So, the first couple ignored God’s protective warnings and decided to act on this false promise which Satan held out to them.
 But, as we now know, the outcome was not exactly as promised.
 In the end, Adam and Eve were actually completely duped.
 Instead of becoming elevated by their choice, they were destroyed by it - just as God had warned that they would be.

 The toxic psychological change which they were tricked into experiencing instantly ruined their relationship with God and with each other.
 It entirely distorted their view of life, and thus, undermined their whole existence.
-And it also did so for every human being to follow after them in every generation.
-So, let's explore a bit more, this thing which devastated the psyche of mankind.
+And it also did so for their posterity.
+So, let's explore a bit more, this thing which so devastated the psyche of mankind.

 The knowledge which